The effect of thermally pulsating asymptotic giant branch stars on the evolution of the rest-frame near-infrared galaxy luminosity function: Results

-In order to clarify the different results obtained with the three semi-analytic models, we show in Fig. \ref{fig:massage} the model mass-weighted ages as a function of redshift for all galaxies brighter than M$_K$=-24.
-At early times (z$\approx$2.5), the impact of the TP-AGB phase is larger, which stems from the mean ages around 1 Gyr of galaxies in the three models.
-As we move towards lower redshifts a bimodality emerges in the Munich model, with the bright-end of the $K$-band luminosity function being build up by a combination of young and old populations (with the latter, maintained by the ``radio-mode'' AGN feedback, growing in importance as we move to lower redshifts).
-This bimodality is also present in \citet{Menci2006}, but it is weaker and the oldest population is $\sim$ 1 Gyr younger than its counter part in the Munich model.
-On the other hand, {\sc morgana} shows considerably younger ages, centered at $\sim$2.5 Gyr, with only a very week peak at $\sim$ 4 Gyr.
-Despite the difference in the age distribution at z=0.5, the ongoing star formation produces the same mass excess in both {\sc morgana} and \citet{Menci2006} (resulting in a similar over-estimation of the number density of bright $K$-band objects).
+In order to clarify the different results obtained with the three semi-analytic models, we show in Fig. \ref{fig:massage} the mass-weighted and $K$-band light-weighted ages (left-hand and right-hand panels, respectively) for galaxies brighter than M$_K$=-24, as a function of redshift.
+The mass-weighted ages illustrate the relative contribution of galaxies with different ages to the total mass budget (with red, green and blue lines representing the Munich, {\sc morgana} and the \citet{Menci2006} models, respectively).
+At early times (z$\approx$2.5, bottom left-hand panel), the impact of the TP-AGB phase is larger, because the mean galaxy ages in the three models are around 1 Gyr.
+As we move towards lower redshifts (middle and top left-hand panels) a bimodality emerges in the Munich model, with the bright-end of the $K$-band luminosity function being built up by a combination of young and old populations (with the latter, maintained by the ``radio-mode'' AGN feedback, growing in importance as we move to lower redshifts).
+This bimodality is also present in \citet{Menci2006}, but is weaker and the oldest population is $\sim$ 1 Gyr younger than in the Munich model.
+On the other hand, {\sc morgana} shows considerably younger ages, centered at $\sim$2.5 Gyr, with only a very weak peak at $\sim$ 4 Gyr.
+Despite the difference in the age distribution at z=0.5 (top left-hand panel), the ongoing star formation produces the same mass excess in both {\sc morgana} and \citet{Menci2006} (resulting in a similar over-estimation of the number density of bright $K$-band objects).
 The \citet{Menci2006} model has a smaller fraction of younger ages.
-This is due to the assumed modeling of ``quasar-mode'' feedback combined with the absence of ``radio-mode''.
+This is due to the assumed modeling of the ``quasar-mode'' feedback combined with the absence of ``radio-mode''.
 At very high redshift (z$>$3) star formation is high in the progenitors of massive galaxies due to merger induced starbursts.
 At low redshifts only a fraction of these galaxies have their star formation quenched.
 On the other hand, {\sc morgana} has continuous on-going star formation but always at a moderate level, being self-regulated by the ``radio-mode'' feedback.